mfroute/halouma.github.io/aboutme.md

 ---

-Behind the Halouma team hide three passionated students: Margaux, Louis and Hannah.
+Behind the Halouma team hide three passionate students: Margaux, Louis and Hannah.

 ### Our story

 We met when we were looking for working partners for ADA.
-Now nothing separates us anymore !
+Nothing separates us anymore !